Blog – Posted on Monday, Apr 06

 A good murder case will always rank high on a list of mystery novels, but other stories also have their merits.
 From true crime books to espionage odysseys (of course, including whodunnit riddles) here are the 30 best mystery books that you cannot miss out on if you’re looking for twisted stories to keep you on the edge of your seat.

-If you're feeling overwhelmed by the number of great mystery books to read, you can also take our 1-minute quiz below to narrow it down quickly and get a personalized mystery book recommendation 😉
+If you're feeling overwhelmed by the number of great mystery books to read, you can also take our 30-second quiz below to narrow it down quickly and get a personalized mystery book recommendation 😉

 1. And Then There Were None by Agatha Christie